Engine Assembly Machines: Complete Guide, Basics & Key Insights

 • PLC programming platforms

-• Industrial robot simulation tools
+• Robot simulation tools

-• Vision inspection software
+• Vision inspection systems

 • Predictive maintenance dashboards

-• CAD and CAM systems for component design
+• CAD/CAM systems for component design

 • Digital twin simulation platforms

-• Manufacturing execution systems (MES)
+• Manufacturing Execution Systems (MES)

-• Statistical process control (SPC) tools
+• Statistical Process Control (SPC) tools

 Tool TypePurpose

-PLC SoftwareControls automated stations
+PLC SoftwareControls automation processes

 MES PlatformsTracks production data